 Investors continue to focus on resort-style residences with top-quality amenities.
 In the second quarter, PPR signed 14 sales contracts in the Yoo Panama on Avenida Balboa and 11 contracts in The Ocean Club, the waterfront tower that remains the icon of Panama City living.

-Wanders and Yoo, the much-discussed designer-focused downtown tower, continues to attract the investor attention.
+Wanders and Yoo, the much-discussed designer-focused downtown tower, continues to attract investor attention.
 The tower touches on many of the recent trends, including a resort lifestyle, top amenities, and a prime location.
 PPR’s sales team put together six new sales contracts for the Wanders and Yoo in the second quarter.

 There was a similar uptick in interest in Santa Maria, the gated golf course community minutes from downtown.
-La Maison by Fendi Casa — another international designer name — and the Reserve were particularly popular, in large part due to a dramatic increase of buyers from Peru looking for a home with more political stability.
+La Maison by Fendi Casa — another international designer name — and the Reserve was particularly popular, in large part due to a dramatic increase of buyers from Peru looking for a home with more political stability.

 In the second half of the year, we expect continued investment flow from Peru and other areas experiencing political turmoil in South America, as travel restrictions begin to loosen.